 Completion requirements for all Initial Teacher Education (ITE) Students

-USQ students enrolled in the Bachelor of Education or Master of Learning and Teaching program will be required to successfully complete Literacy and Numeracy Test for Initial Teacher Education (LANTITE) prior to commencing your 3rd year placement.
-This means you will need to have passed both Literacy and Numeracy before you commence the following placement:
+USQ students enrolled in the Bachelor of Education or Master of Learning and Teaching program will be required to successfully complete both components of the Literacy and Numeracy Test for Initial Teacher Education (LANTITE) to be eligible graduate.

 - Bachelor of Education (Early Childhood) - ECF3100 Contemporary Approaches to Infant and Toddler Curriculum and Pedagogy.